shadow/shadow/docs/Preparing-your-machine.md

 Important notes:
 + The two most useful build options are `-g` or `--debug` to build Shadow with debugging symbols, and `--tor-prefix` to build Scallion with your local custom Tor distribution (instead of downloading one from torproject.org).

-+ If you installed any dependencies somewhere other than `~/.shadow`, you should use the `--include` and `library` flags, and if you want to install Shadow somewhere besides `~/.shadow`, you should use the `--prefix` flag.
++ If you installed any dependencies somewhere other than `~/.shadow`, you should use the `--include` and `--library` flags, and if you want to install Shadow somewhere besides `~/.shadow`, you should use the `--prefix` flag.

 + It will probably be useful to add `~/.shadow/bin` (or `/bin` in your non-default install prefix) to your `PATH` following installation.